khdevnet/business-analysis/README.md

 (Often accompanies user interface flows; Outlines all user-facing elements; Includes descriptive table for each user-facing object and function; Business analyst or specialist may be responsible for reviewing wireframes; Critical for wireframes to meet requirements while following best practices for design and usability)
 ![](https://github.com/khdevnet/business-analysis/blob/master/src/business-analysis-interface-models-wireframes.png)

-# The Language of Modeling
-* Shorthand, symbols, standardized notation methods all common in modeling
-* Specific languages used vary by organization and project
-* Consistency is key, regardless of language
-* Develop definitions and use shapes and colors in commonly understood ways